-More People See Climate Change In Record Floods And Extreme Weather.
-Will That Mean More Action?
+'We All Owe Al Gore An Apology': More People See Climate Change In Record Flooding

 Angel Portillo doesn't think about climate change much.
 It's not that he doesn't care.
 He's just got other things to worry about.
 Climate change seems so far away, so big.